CYGNUS LAW’S PRIVACY POLICY

 How long we keep your information

-Subject to the Cygnus Law’s terms of engagement (if applicable), we will retain personal information for as long as is reasonably required in connection with the purpose for which it was provided and for any longer period required by law.
+Subject to Cygnus Law’s terms of engagement (if you are a client of Cygnus Law), we will retain personal information for as long as is reasonably required in connection with the purpose for which it was provided and for any longer period required by law.

 Accessing and correcting personal information